Where is Anna Delvey now? | Inventing Anna real-life figure today | Radio Times

 Where is Anna Delvey now?
 The real-life fraudster who inspired Inventing Anna

-Netflix's latest true crime drama Inventing Anna has landed on the streamer with a bang and captured the imagination of fans across the globe.
+Shonda Rhimes’s latest project Inventing Anna has landed on Netflix and captured the imagination of fans across the globe.

-Ozark's Julia Garner stars as fraudster Anna Sorokin, better known as Anna Delvey, a Russian-born conwoman who defrauded banks, hotels and rich acquaintances out of thousands in New York.
+The 10-part true crime series follows the exploits and crimes of real-life fraudster Anna Sorokin (better known as Anna Delvey), who defrauded banks, hotels and rich acquaintances out of thousands in New York.

 As seen in Inventing Anna, Sorokin was convicted on multiple counts of attempted grand larceny, grand larceny and theft of services, for which she was sentenced to between four and 12 years imprisonment back in 2019.